Alumni and Friends

 Can I make a gift to the College in honor of someone?

 Absolutely.
-You can designate the fund or project you wish to support or leave it unrestricted to support the highest needs in the College’s current programs.
+You can designate the fund or project you wish to support or leave it unrestricted to support the highest needs in the University’s current programs.
 We will send a card to the person you are honoring, notifying them of your gift.
 (The level of your gift is not mentioned.)
 Any of the options mentioned above may be used to make “in honor of” gifts.

 For more information on year-end giving please contact: